Cowboys' Taco Charlton hearing from endorsers over nickname

 Charlton's given first name is Vidauntae.
 He said the nickname came from his grandmother and mother when he was younger, and it just stuck.
 Now he might be able to cash in a little.
 He said his agent has already heard from companies about endorsement deals.

-Another member of the 2017 draft class, Western Kentucky offensive linemen Forrest Lamp, capitalized on the name game, recently receiving an endorsement deal with Lamps Plus.
+Western Kentucky offensive linemen Forrest Lamp, who was selected in the second round by the Chargers, capitalized on the name game, recently receiving an endorsement deal with Lamps Plus.

 Taco Bueno CEO Mike Roper released a statement Friday, saying, "We are opening our arms and doors to Taco Charlton as he becomes part of the fabric of our hometown.
 While we craft some of the biggest food in Texas, we don't claim to have any 277-lb tacos.
 Jerry Jones really outdid us on that one.
 On behalf of the entire Taco Bueno team and Buenoheads worldwide, welcome to Dallas, Taco Charlton."